iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Model Upload}

-The model-upload command uploads model metadata to \dbname that verifies the model and stores the metadata in a model catalog table.

-{\bf Remote LLM Model: } The current LLM landscape has multiple proprietary model vendors.
-Each model may have multiple versions of different sizes, with trade-offs between quality, latency, and cost.
-Furthermore, LLMs are inherently designed for a broader set of reasoning and language tasks compared to deep learning models trained for a specific task.
-Given the need to support multiple vendors, model versions, and their wide range of supported tasks, we introduce the following syntax for remote model upload:
+The model-upload command uploads model metadata to \dbname{} that verifies the model and stores the metadata in a model catalog table.
+The current LLM landscape has multiple open-source and proprietary models.
+Models may have multiple versions of different sizes with trade-offs in quality, latency, and cost. \dbname{} supports multiple models.
+It introduces following command for remote model upload:

-Argument \texttt{MODEL} is the qualified name (i.e., \texttt{o4mini}) of the model to be used in inference queries, Argument \texttt{PATH} is the model identifier (i.e., \verb|'o4-mini'|) in the OpenAI API, and Argument \texttt{API} is the URL (i.e., \verb|'https://api.openai.com'|) for the compatible OpenAI API.
+Argument \texttt{MODEL} is the model's name (e.g., \texttt{o4mini}) to be used in inference queries, \texttt{PATH} is the model identifier (e.g., \verb|'o4-mini'|) in the API, and \texttt{API} is the API's URL (e.g., \verb|'https://api.openai.com'|).

-{\bf Local LLM Model}: Users can run local LLM models instead of calling an LLM vendor through their API. \dbname{} is compatible with local LLM models that use a built-in executer to load and run them.
-The following is an example to upload a local LLM model:

-It uploads the by providing the local path to the LLM in the \verb|PATH| parameter and dropping the redundant \verb|API| parameter.
+Users can run local LLM models instead of calling an LLM vendor through their API. \dbname{} is compatible with local LLM models that use a built-in executer to load and run them.
+Local model is uploaded by providing the LLM's local path in the \verb|PATH| parameter and dropping the \verb|API| parameter.
 In both examples, the model is defined as \texttt{ON PROMPT}.
-This informs the database that the prompt for the LLM call will be given by the user at query time.
-A prompt clause in the query allows structured placeholders to define the input columns, output column names, and their corresponding types.
-Allowing prompt and consequently input/output columns during query times enables the user to use the same model for different tasks by changing the prompts.
+This informs \dbname{} that the user will provide the LLM's prompt at query time.
+A prompt clause in the query allows structured placeholders to define input and output column names, and their corresponding types.
+Allowing prompt and, consequently, input/output columns during query times enables users to use the same model for different tasks by changing the prompts.

-{\bf Tabular ML Models}: \dbname{} is compatible with non-language, pre-trained deep learning, and ML models trained for a specific task.
-These models accept a set of input features and predict a corresponding set of output features. \dbname{} uses the same \verb|CREATE MODEL| statement by specifying the tabular model type.
-The following is an example of a pre-trained DNN model upload:

-Unlike \verb|LLM| models, users specify the input and output columns at model upload time, offloading the imperative model call at query time.
-Users bind the model to a table or specify only the input columns to be used on different tables that provide the inputs.
+\dbname{} is compatible with pre-trained deep learning and ML models trained for specific tasks.
+These models accept input features and predict a corresponding set of output features. \dbname{} uses the same \verb|CREATE MODEL| command to specify the model type.
+Unlike \verb|LLM| models, ML models need the user to specify input and output columns at model upload time, offloading the imperative model call at query time.
+Users bind the model to a table or specify the model's input columns from different tables.